 - Biohazardous Waste Disposal Innovations: Innovative waste disposal solutions have been devised to ensure biohazardous materials' safe containment and disposal.
 This includes advanced waste containers with built-in safety features, making it easier for healthcare facilities to manage contaminated waste securely.

 - Genetic Research and Vaccines: Genetic research has paved the way for developing more effective vaccines against BBPs.
-Ongoing studies and advancements in genetic engineering techniques aim to create vaccines with enhanced efficacy and broader protection, reducing the chances of infection and transmission.
+Ongoing studies and advancements in genetic engineering controls, aim to create vaccines with enhanced efficacy and broader protection, reducing the chances of infection and transmission.

 - Telemedicine and Remote Monitoring: Integrating telemedicine and remote monitoring technologies allows healthcare professionals to provide medical consultations and monitor patients remotely.
 This reduces the need for physical contact and minimizes the risk of BBP exposure, especially when regular check-ups or consultations are necessary.